jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ```

 ### Access the application
-To access the application, you can either use your favorite web browser, or a command line tool like `curl`.
+To access the application, you can either use your favorite web browser or a command line tool like `curl`.

 *   Check if context is up and running:
     *   URL: http://localhost:7501/BoundedContext/isRunning